 Unique Characteristics of Geriatric Patients

 When it comes to performing venipuncture on elderly patients, healthcare professionals must take into consideration the unique complexities of this process.
-Such characteristics as thin skin and fragile veins combined with multiple chronic conditions such as high blood pressure and diabetes present a challenge for practitioners in drawing blood.
+Characteristics such as thin skin and fragile veins combined with multiple chronic conditions such as high blood pressure and diabetes present a challenge for practitioners in drawing blood.

 Thinner Skin